haashhish/Memory-Hierarchy/README.md

 index alongside the valid bit and tag for each index.
 The hit/miss ratio is calculated as well as Average Memory Access Time (AMAT) value using the value of 100 clock cycles provided in the project description.

+Created this project for the following course: CSCE230302 - Comp Org. and Assmbly Lang Prog in Fall 2022 at AUC.